peterprescott/a1-dissertation/md/draft.md

 was apparently unaware of the first critique, but the second quickly provoked a thorough rebuttal, in which @RWebber1980 concluded that the critics were not "in touch with either public policy or the commercial world" (p.449).
+Presumably, the point was well taken, as @SOpenshaw1985 then applied census-data cluster classification to rural areas, complaining of the resistance of government departments to such methods, and of their "preference for old fashioned pre-computer age techniques" (p.286).

-Presumably, the point was well taken, as @SOpenshaw1985 then applied census-data cluster classification to rural areas, complaining of the resistance of government departments to such methods, and of their "preference for old fashioned pre-computer age techniques" (p.286). @SOpenshaw1997 then found himself in another notable controversy concerning geodemographics, this time offering a defense, when he offered a widely-ranging response to the various criticisms of Geographic Information Systems gathered by @JPickles1995.
-The point which stands out as having the most continued validity in his discussion is his suggestion that "data protection legislation" can mitigate some of the dangers of unfettered technological surveillance.
-Robust data protection legislation does now exist [@GDPR2016].
+@SOpenshaw1997 then found himself in another notable controversy concerning geodemographics, this time offering a defense, when he offered a widely-ranging response to the various criticisms of Geographic Information Systems gathered by @JPickles1995.
+The point which stands out as having the most continued validity in his discussion is his suggestion that "data protection legislation" can mitigate some of the dangers of unfettered technological surveillance, foreseeing the need for the sort of data protection legislation now established by statutes such as @GDPR2016.

-In our contemporary context, @SGilbert2021 offers a more relevant response to the suggestion that gathering and profiting from people's data is a sort of exploitative 'data colonialism' [@JThatcherEtAl2016], in which an intrinsically valuable resource is being unfairly extracted.
+In our contemporary context, @SGilbert2021 offers another helpful response to the suggestion that gathering and profiting from people's data is a sort of exploitative 'data colonialism' [@JThatcherEtAl2016], in which an intrinsically valuable resource is being unfairly extracted.